 How to combine Google Sheets in a folder

-Sheetgo allows you to merge data from up to 80 Google Sheets files into one central sheet.
+Sheetgo allows you to merge data from an unlimited amount of files into one central sheet.

 If you want to merge a large number of Google Sheets, try consolidating from a folder.
 This is a quicker and more efficient way to combine data from multiple Google Sheets files.